-1. Automatic Declassification.
-The declassification of a document or material based solely upon the occurrence of a specific date or event as determined by classification guidance or the expiration of a maximum time frame for duration of classification established under Executive Order 12958.

-- 2. Classification Guidance.
+- 1. Automatic Declassification.
+The declassification of a document or material based solely upon the occurrence of a specific date or event as determined by classification guidance or the expiration of a maximum time frame for duration of classification established under Executive Order 12958. - 2.
+Classification Guidance.
 A written record of detailed instructions as to whether specific information is classified, usually concerning a system, plan, project, or program.
 The guidance identifies information to be classified and specifies the level (and duration for National Security Information only) of classification assigned to such information.
-Classification guidance is the primary basis for reviewing documents or material to determine whether they contain classified information. - 3.
-Classification Officer. - a.
+Classification guidance is the primary basis for reviewing documents or material to determine whether they contain classified information.

+- a.
 Headquarters Classification Officer.
-The Director of Declassification. - b.
+The Nuclear and National Security Information. - b.
 Field Element Classification Officer.
 An individual designated to administer the classification program for that particular field element and to monitor the classification programs of contractors under its cognizance. - c.
 Contractor Classification Officer.
 An individual designated to administer the classification program for that particular contractor and to monitor the classification programs of subcontractors under its cognizance. - d.
 Local Classification Officer.
-For Headquarters elements, the Director of Declassification is the local Classification Officer.
-For field elements with no designated Classification Officer, the Director of Declassification is the local Classification Officer.
+For DOE and NNSA Headquarters elements, the Nuclear and National Security Information is the local Classification Officer.
+For field elements with no designated Classification Officer, the Nuclear and National Security Information is the local Classification Officer.
 For contractors with no designated Classification Officer, the appropriate field element Classification Officer is the local Classification Officer. - 4.
 Classified Information.
 Information that is classified as Restricted Data or Formerly Restricted Data under the Atomic Energy Act of 1954, as amended, or information determined to require protection against unauthorized disclosure under Executive Order 12958 or prior Executive orders, which is identified as National Security Information. - 5.
 Declassification.
-A determination by an appropriate authority that information or documents and material no longer require protection as classified information against unauthorized disclosure because of national security concerns. - 6.
-Denying Official.
-An individual, designated under 10 CFR Part 1004, who is authorized to make the final decision on what information contained in a document requested under the Freedom of Information Act may be withheld.
+A determination by an appropriate authority that information or documents and material no longer require protection as classified information against unauthorized disclosure because of national security concerns.

-Attachment 1 DOE M 475.1-1 Page 2 05-08-98
+Attachment 2 DOE M 475.1-1A Page VIII-2 5-8-98